sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_embedding_into_streamlit/embedding_9_embedding_into_streamlit.md

 <img src="assets/sl7.png" width="800"/>

 <aside class="negative">
 <strong>NOTE:</strong><br> Streamlit uses port 8501 on your local computer.
 This port is not commonly used but if it happens to be in use, you will need to stop the other service temporarily.
+If port 8501 is unavailable, or if you are running multiple Streamlit apps, it will try to launch on sequentially additive ports such as 8502, 8503, etc, however you may still want to stop other services temporarily.
 </aside>

 ## Streamlit - Hello World
 Duration: 20